OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-12.md

 ## 2 Chronicles 12:6

-So the leaders of Israel and the king humbled themselves and said, “The Lord is righteous.”
+Therefore, the leaders of Israel and the king humbled themselves and declared, “The Lord is righteous.”

 ---